-To maintain Satisfactory Academic Progress, a student's academic history at Future Generations University must show that he or she has:
+To maintain Satisfactory Academic Progress, a student's academic history at Future Generations University must show that they have:

-- Grades consistent with graduation requirements of a minimum grade point average (GPA) of 3.0 - Not exceeded two Incomplete grades - Updated and refined ePortfolio each semester
+- Grades consistent with graduation requirements of a minimum grade point average (GPA) of 2.8 (rounded to one decimal point) - Not exceeded two Incomplete grades in a semester.

 Failure to maintain Satisfactory Academic Progress may result in probation, dismissal, and discontinuation of institutional Financial Aid.
-U.S. students who are recipients of Title IV Financial Federal Aid must maintain a 3.0 GPA and a 75% completion rate of courses each semester to remain eligible.
+U.S. students who are recipients of Title IV Federal Financial Aid must maintain a 2.8 GPA and a 75% completion rate of courses each semester to remain eligible.